Antiz96/Linux-Server/Services/Samba.md

 https://en.wikipedia.org/wiki/Samba_(software)

-Samba is a Windows like sharing menat to run on Linux.
+Samba is a Windows like sharing meant to run on Linux.
 This procedure aims to set up a Samba share server with a dedicated user.